Russia steps up bombardment of Kyiv, civilians flee Mariupol

 The U.N. said at least 636 civilians have been killed and 1,125 wounded in the conflict, with the true figure probably much higher.

 The Ukrainian government said new aid and evacuation efforts would take place Tuesday along nine corridors around the country, including the Kyiv region.
-Past attempts have repeatedly failed amid continued fighting.
+Man past attempts failed amid continued fighting.

 One of the most desperate situations is in Mariupol, the port city of 430,000 where local officials estimate a weekslong siege has killed more than 2,300 people and left residents desperate for food, water, heat and medicine.